techdad/afpub/afpub-2017-lame-dns/afpub-2017-lame-dns-draft-00.md

 ## Background: What is "Lame Delegation"?

-In the DNS, generally, a lame delegation is a type of DNS misconfiguration error that results when a name server which is designated as the authoritative server for a domain name, when queried, does not have authoritative data for that name.
-For example, if a name server is delegated the responsibility for providing a name service for a zone (via NS records) and it is not actually doing it i.e. the name server is neither set up as a primary nor as a secondary server, the NS record is considered to be ‘lame’ [RFC1912](https://www.ietf.org/rfc/rfc1912.txt).
+In the DNS, a lame delegation is a type of DNS misconfiguration error that occurs when a name server which is designated as the authoritative server for a domain name, when queried, does not have authoritative data for that name.
+For example, if a name server is delegated the responsibility for providing a name service for a zone (via NS records) and it is not actually doing it, i.e. the name server is neither set up as a primary nor secondary server, or is unresponsive, then the NS record is considered to be ‘lame’. ([RFC1912](https://www.ietf.org/rfc/rfc1912.txt)).

 ## Impact of Lame Delegations in the Global DNS

-In the in-addr.arpa and ip6.arpa zones, as applicable to this policy, the DNS records considered are NS records, delegating authority further down the chain of authority.
+In the in-addr.arpa and ip6.arpa zones, as applicable to this policy, the DNS records considered are NS records (as in the example above), delegating authority further down the chain of authority.

 With such a delegation resulting in a lame responses, the most obvious  issue is complete failure for the specific .ARPA sub-zone that is being delegated to.